• Home Improvement

 9. Turn Those Toys Instead of Stacking Them

-Pro Tip: Busy Toddler recommends toy rotation to support focus, creativity, and reduce clutter.
+Pro Tip: Busy Toddler recommends simple toy rotation as a way to support focus, creativity, and reduce clutter underfoot.

 10. One Cleaning Skill at a Time